Skip to main content

 When do you start working with students?

-Ideally, I like to meet students for the first time toward the end of 8th grade, in time to start planning the high school curriculum and setting priorities for the high school journey, but I will meet a few students as late as 10th grade.
-My roster is usually full for older students, but please contact me anyway as occasionally a slot will open up.
+Ideally, we like to meet students for the first time toward the end of 8th grade, in time to start planning the high school curriculum and setting priorities for the high school journey, but we will meet a few students as late as 10th grade.
+Our roster is usually full for older students, but please contact us anyway, as occasionally a slot will open up.

 How often do you meet with students?

-During 8th, 9th, and, 10th grades, I only need to see you once or twice a year.
-Starting in about December of 11th grade I begin to meet with students regularly, weekly for some periods, until all the applications are submitted in the fall of 12th grade.
+During 8th, 9th, and 10th grades, we only need to see you once or twice a year.
+Starting in about December of 11th grade, we begin to meet with students regularly, weekly for some periods, until all the applications are submitted in the fall of 12th grade.

 How many students do you work with?

 A small, select group.
-My work is most rewarding and satisfying when I have the opportunity work deeply and closely with each student, which is only possible with a small roster.
-This also means I will always be able to find time to meet or talk with you.
+Our work is most rewarding and satisfying when we have the opportunity to work deeply and closely with each student, which is only possible with a small roster.
+This also means we will always be able to find time to meet or talk with you.

 When and where do you meet with students?

-All meetings take place via Zoom or phone from my office in Sherman Oaks, California.
-Meeting times are designed to work for high school students, so they are generally on weekday afternoons and evenings, and on select weekend days.
+All meetings take place via Zoom, phone, or at our office in Sherman Oaks, CA. Meeting times are designed to work for high school students, so they are generally on weekday afternoons and evenings and select weekend days.

 Do you work with transfer students?

-Yes, I can work with a few each year, and love to support the slightly more mature and focused student who is looking for a new, right-fit, academic home.
+Yes, we can work with a few each year, and love to support the slightly more mature and focused student who is looking for a new, right-fit academic home.

 Will you help with the essays for college applications?